-One of the best materials I have seen when it comes to planning for your blog is my home business owner planner it is made of 36 pages of planning concepts that will take you from idea generation to product delivery.
+One of the best materials I have seen when it comes to planning for your work from home business is my Work at home survival planner.

-I created this planner because I was honestly tired of having all my business ideas and plans scattered all over the place.
+I created this planner because I was honestly tired of running my home business and my home without a plan.

 I needed a planner where I could put all my plans, especially for the new year in one place.